 This topic uses MySQL database as an example to describe how to connect Quick BI to RDS MySQL.

 Before connecting Quick BI to RDS MySQL, make sure you have access permissions to the MySQL database.
-For more information, see Create databases and accounts for an ApsaraDB RDS for MySQL instance.
+For more information, see Create accounts and databases for an ApsaraDB RDS for MySQL instance.
 Assume that you already have a MySQL database running properly and the data in this database can be used.

 - Log on to the Quick BI console.